jorgecanonistal/bash-htcondor-tutorial/README.md

 # BASH & HTCondor Tutorial
 *BASH and HTCondor tutorial for new lab members (Maruvka Lab).*

-Created by Jorge Cano Nistal, PhD Candidate.
+Created by Jorge Cano Nistal, PhD Candidate, 2023.